dc25/davecompton.net/_posts/2022-04-10-rust---gkt4-on-windows--getting-started.markdown

 Doko, if you read this, thank you for the instructions, they were very helpful.

-I'm creating *this* post to preserve the information on the Doko page and to offer a few comments on my experience with the process outlined there and to attest that it worked.
+I'm creating *this* post to preserve what I learned from the Doko page and to offer a few comments on my experience with the process outlined there and to attest that it worked.

 #  Install Rust